Rolex Daytona vs Datejust: Key Things to Consider in 2026

 Should You Buy the Daytona or the Datejust?

-• You want a true sports Rolex built around a chronograph function
+• You want a sports Rolex built around a chronograph function

-• You’re comfortable waiting or paying a market premium to get the reference you want
+• You’re comfortable waiting at retail or paying a 30–48% market premium to get the current 126500LN

-• You prefer a bold, performance-driven design that feels purposeful on the wrist
+• You prefer a bold, performance-focused design that feels purposeful on the wrist

 • You want one Rolex that works from daily wear to formal settings